matthew-nanthameechai/Kanban-Board/README.md

 <img src="https://cdn.discordapp.com/attachments/436519510833364992/1270042169285283891/image.png?ex=66b24271&is=66b0f0f1&hm=505094c16682f38b45c4ccdd8f54e8546626e81f4e4628ac95d6a359ca9a7883&" alt="screen-shot"/>

+## How To Use
+Click + new to create a new task.
+To edit a task click the task. to delete a task double click on the task.

 ## Learning Outcomes
 My learning outcomes for this project were to create a fullstack application that consolidates my learning into a fun, useful and challenging project.
 For this project, I wanted to implement AWS Services, and improve on making tests.